Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 - Chemistry and Our Earth.

-On successful completion of a BTEC First qualification, learners can progress to or within employment and/or continue their study in the same or related vocational area.
+On successful completion of a level 2 BTEC First diploma in Science, learners can progress to or within employment and/or continue their study in the same or related vocational area.
 There is potential for the qualification to prepare learners for employment in the appropriate vocational sector and it is suitable for those who have decided that they wish to enter a particular area of work.
 Some learners may wish to gain the qualification in order to enter a specialist area of employment or to progress to a Level 3 programme.

 Where will this course take you?
 Most of the students who completed the Level 2 progress on to the Level 3 courses with an intention of doing a degree in a science related area later or NVQs such as Laboratory Science.
 Work in the field of science or an Apprenticeship.